epam/hub-kubeflow-components/kubeflow-centraldashboard/README.md

+# Central Dashboard

-# Kubeflow Central Dashboard
+## Overview of the Kubeflow Central Dashboard

-Kubeflow landing page.
+[Central Dashboard](https://www.kubeflow.org/docs/components/central-dash/overview/) is Kubeflow landing page.
 It provides following functionality:

 * Web UI to access all Kubeflow components
-* User registration flowA
+* User registration flow

-## Implementation Details & Parameters
+## Implementation Details

 The component has the following directory structure: